The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

-\begin{graybox} \textbf{Takeaway.} The CTI market is a highly fragmented, long-tail ecosystem where 88\% of vendors are niche players and a small set of super-vendors provide the bulk of global, multi-actor intelligence.
+of vendors are niche players and a small set of super-vendors provide the bulk of global, multi-actor intelligence.
 While IoC reporting is the industry baseline, TTPs are reported significantly less often and by very few vendors.
 The average intelligence overlap between any two vendors is very low, both regarding the threat actors they track and the specific intelligence provided about a common actor.
-This suggests that a few core providers may suffice for broad situational awareness, but deep intelligence (especially on specific adversaries) may require a highly diversified multi-vendor strategy. \end{graybox}
+This suggests that a few core providers may suffice for broad situational awareness, but deep intelligence (especially on specific adversaries) may require a highly diversified multi-vendor strategy.